Field mint

 This section has been translated automatically.

-Action: The main chemical component of mint oil is menthol.
+Effect: The main chemical component of mint oil is menthol.
 Mint oil contains approx. 30 to 50 % menthol, approx. 17 to 35 % menthone, approx. 5 to 13 % isomenthone and approx. 1.5 to 7 % methyl acetate, as well as other terpenes.
-In higher dosages the oil has an anaesthetic and analgesic effect.
+In higher doses, the oil has an anesthetic and analgesic effect.
 The effect corresponds to that of (real) peppermint oil.
-Menthol also acts at the menthol receptor (TRPM8) cold menthol receptor.
-This explains why the oil has an (apparently) cooling effect (effect of the sensation of cold in the oral mucosa when peppermint is sucked), but the body temperature is not affected.
-This effect is comparable to the heating effect of capsaicin.
+Menthol acts on the menthol receptor (TRPM8), also known as the cold menthol receptor.
+This explains why the oil has an (apparently) cooling effect (effect of the cold sensation in the oral mucosa when peppermint is sucked), but the body temperature is not affected.
+This effect is comparable to the heat stimulus of capsaicin.

-• Internal use for meteorism, functional stomach, intestinal and biliary problems;
+• Internal use for meteorism, functional stomach, intestinal and biliary complaints;

-• External use for headaches and to relieve the symptoms of colds.
+• External use for headaches and to alleviate the symptoms of colds.

-• Mint oil acts as a repellent due to its high menthol content (insect repellent).
+• Due to its high menthol content, mint oil acts as a repellent (insect repellent).

-• Rubbing mint oil into tense muscle areas relieves the symptoms.
+• Rubbing mint oil into tense muscles relieves the symptoms.
 A drop of mint oil applied to the temples can relieve headaches.

 • Field mint has antibacterial and antifungal properties.
-It also has proven effects as an anti-inflammatory agent (the active ingredients are extracted by boiling the leaves and then filtering them out with a carrier -mint tea-).
-Acermint tea helps with gastrointestinal complaints and colds, has a calming, pain-relieving and antispasmodic effect.
-For external application, tea (compresses) can also be used.
+It also has proven effects as an anti-inflammatory (the active ingredients are extracted by boiling the leaves and then filtering them through a carrier - acemint tea).
+Acemint tea helps with gastrointestinal complaints and colds, has a calming, analgesic and antispasmodic effect.
+The tea can also be used externally (compresses).

-• Field mint tea has a disinfecting effect.
+• Field mint tea has a disinfectant effect.

 Cosmetic applications: